 the farm lease is cancelled by virtue of this section.

-(2) If the Executive Director is satisfied that the holder of a farm lease is not using the pearl oyster farm specified in the farm lease in the better interests of the pearling industry, then the Executive Director may cancel the farm lease.
+(2) If the CEO is satisfied that the holder of a farm lease is not using the pearl oyster farm specified in the farm lease in the better interests of the pearling industry, then the CEO may cancel the farm lease.

-(3) Where the Executive Director cancels a farm lease under subsection (2), the Executive Director shall, in writing, inform the holder of the farm lease of that cancellation, the date from which that cancellation shall take effect and the reasons for that cancellation.
+(3) Where the CEO cancels a farm lease under subsection (2), the CEO shall, in writing, inform the holder of the farm lease of that cancellation, the date from which that cancellation shall take effect and the reasons for that cancellation.

+[Section 30 amended by No. 28 of 2006 s.
+241.]

 31. Time within which equipment etc. to be removed from pearl oyster farm, and consequences if not removed

 (1) If a person who held a farm lease that has been cancelled under section 27 or 30 has not removed from the pearl oyster farm specified in that farm lease all pearl oysters, pearls, pearl oyster spat and equipment associated with pearling or hatchery activities within —